gibbona1/neal/README.md

   - [ ] box is highighted (different style)
   - [ ] option to delete (need to programmatic set brush coordinates so hotkey/existing delete will work)
   - [ ] option to play selected times/frequencies in box
+- [ ] flexbox alignment/fill to end of row